 Rev. Dr. Terence Leathers appears in the Many Voices Video Campaign, a visibility platform that illuminates the powerful presence of Black lesbian, gay, bisexual, and transgender Christians and allies within the Black church.
 Watch and share his video here.

-As a minister of God, its important for me to be as inclusive as possible.
+As a minister of God, it’s important for me to be as inclusive as possible.
 That is why, when Many Voices asked me to be a part of their video campaign, I didn’t hesitate.

 My concept of Christianity is based on love, regardless of who you are.
 When LGBT people come to Mount Vernon Church in Clayton, North Carolina, they’re coming to receive something.
 They’re not coming to be chastised.
 I can only be a conduit for whatever message or blessing God has intended for them.
 The bible, and my concept of Christianity, is based on love, regardless of who you are.